Food safety incidents in Taiwan: Singapore

 Singaporean food suppliers that source from Taiwan cooking oil companies involved in the food scandal were ordered to hold their shipping by the Government of Singapore on 22 October 2013.

 United States

-In United States, stores removed all Taiwanese foods tainted by the chemicals and other questionable products off the shelves.
+In the US, stores removed all Taiwanese foods tainted by the chemicals and other questionable products from the shelves.

 2014: Gutter oil incident

+2014 Taiwanese Adulterated Oil Scandal

-The 2014 Taiwan food scandal refers to a series of food safety incidents in Taiwan that came to light in 2014.
-Adulteration of cooking oil with recycled waste oil and animal feed oil was discovered in September 2014.
-Despite coming to light only in 2014, mass food adulteration by Taiwanese food conglomerates, however, has been suppressed for decades, and the food safety crisis has been among the reasons for the electoral defeat of the Kuomintang in late 2014.
+In September 2014, reports of adulteration of cooking oil with recycled waste oil and animal feed began to surface.
+Despite coming to light only in 2014, mass food adulteration by Taiwanese food conglomerates, however, had been suppressed for decades, and the food safety crisis was among the reasons for the electoral defeat of the Kuomintang in late 2014.
 At least 1,256 businesses were affected in the gutter oil scandal.